 Video of Ropen Emerges, but Does It Prove Anything?

-It was the summer of 2010 when an anonymous person sent me an email in regards to an article I wrote about the “modern flying dinosaur” known as the Ropen.
-The ropen was a fledgling legend on the Internet.
+It was the summer of 2010 when an anonymous person sent me an email in regards to an article I wrote about the “modern flying dinosaur” known as the ropen.
+At the time, the ropen was a fledgling legend on the Internet.
 Accounts of its sightings proliferated on several blogs that focused on this particular cryptid.

 The person seemingly agreed with me that the legend of the ropen was just that—a legend.
 However, he urged me to check out two videos posted on YouTube.
 Often, I do not pay attention to such demands.
 Simply put, I didn’t know who I was dealing with or if this person had an ulterior motive.

-But, I was intrigued.
-I followed the link and observed the videos.
-And, to be quite honest, was unimpressed.
-The alleged flying dinosaurs in both footage were soaring above the beaches of Papua New Guinea.
+Nevertheless, I was intrigued.
+I followed the link and watched the videos.
+To be quite honest, I was unimpressed.
+The alleged flying dinosaurs in both videos' footage were soaring above the beaches of Papua New Guinea.
 At least, that was what a person who posted two videos on YouTube wanted people to believe.

-If the ropen videos were meant to be definitive proof of the existence of this living dinosaurs—and ultimately, evidence that Young Earth Creationism happened, they failed resoundingly.
+If the ropen videos were meant to be definitive proof of the existence of these living dinosaurs—and ultimately, evidence that Young Earth Creationism is valid—they failed resoundingly.
 So what exactly did these videos accomplish?

-According to accounts found on the Internet from several websites (actually several websites from one source—more on that later), the ropen was an elusive flying reptile found in Papua New Guinea.
-The sites mentioned that the natives have known about them for years, and have described them as being nocturnal and having some type of bioluminescence (i.e. can glow in the dark).
+According to accounts found on several websites (but from one source—more on that later), the ropen was an elusive flying reptile found in Papua New Guinea.
+The sites mentioned that the natives have known about them for years and have described them as being nocturnal and having some type of bioluminescence (i.e., glow in the dark).

 According to websites from Creation Evidence Museum (as well as from Whitcomb and Woetzel), the intent of finding the ropen was to prove that the theory of evolution was wrong.
-Their intent, on the other hand goes beyond just invalidating a scientific theory; they believed that the ropen—which these explorers call a “living fossil” - would prove that the world is actually a few thousand years old, and that humans and dinosaurs actually lived at the same time, instead of millions of years apart.
+Their intent went beyond just invalidating a scientific theory; they believed that the ropen—which these explorers call a “living fossil"—would prove that the world is actually only a few thousand years old and that humans and dinosaurs actually lived at the same time instead of millions of years apart.
 How the confirmation of the co-existence of humans and dinosaurs would disprove the Theory of Evolution was never fully elaborated.

 The legend grew on the Internet as it branched out to social media sites such as Facebook and Twitter, again thanks to Whitcomb.